ayaka528/menu-bot-wiki/Home.md

 const memoryStorage = new MemoryStorage();
 const conversationState = new ConversationState(memoryStorage);
 ```
-We can pass the `MemoryStorage` constructor a storage provider (Azure Tables, Azure Cosmos, etc.) if we like. `ConversationState` would then get and set state against that external provider.
+We could have passed the `MemoryStorage` constructor a storage provider (Azure Tables, Azure Cosmos, etc.), which would allow `ConversationState` to then get and set state against that external provider.
 For now we'll keep it empty, which will instead store everything in memory.

 Next, we initialize our bot with that `ConversationState` instance:
 ```js